 Women's team

-Rebecca Morrison's women are in a world of trouble despite the skip's majestic stone to steal a win against USA on Wednesday to keep their dream alive.
-They boast a record of three wins and four defeats.
+Everything has gone right for Rebecca Morrison's women since her majestic stone to steal a win against USA on Wednesday kept their dream alive.
+They boast a record of four wins and four defeats.

-Team GB must defeat Japan and Italy in their final two matches and Switzerland must defeat United States and Denmark in order to qualify.
+Team GB must defeat Italy, Switzerland must defeat United States to qualify.

 Ad